How to Become A Personal Injury Lawyer

 Law schools require a bachelor’s degree, yet impose no strict major.
 Choose a subject you enjoy enough to maintain a high GPA.
 It’s often 3.5 or better.
 English sharpens writing; engineering trains analytical thinking; nursing or kinesiology gives insight into bodily harm, helpful later for a bodily injury attorney.

 If you need to toughen up for the LSAT, you can also take elective courses in logic, statistics, or abnormal psychology.
 Debate clubs, Model UNs, and student governments all help students to become better public speakers.
-You can see the art of settlement up close by volunteering at small-claims court or with a local car accident lawyer one day a month.
-Make notes about what you observe in a journal.
+You can see the art of settlement up close by volunteering at small claims court or with a local personal injury lawyer Weber one day a month.
+Make notes about what you observe in a journal; it reflects the importance of timely evidence collection in real cases.
 This will give your future personal statements more life.

 Step 2: Prepare for and Take the LSAT

 On the LSAT, you will be measured on your reading speed, logic games, and argument analysis.
 Begin six months out with free sample tests, then add a prep course if scores stall.
-Saturday mornings, simulate full exams: five sections, no phone, strict timing.
+On Saturday mornings, simulate full exams: five sections, no phone, strict timing.
 Track improvement weekly.
 Aim for the mid-160s to reach scholarship ranges at Utah or neighboring states’ schools.
-With a high score, you can compensate for a lower GPA, which can save you thousands of dollars in future student debt.
+A high score can compensate for a lower GPA, which can save you thousands of dollars in future student debt, and later help you better explain legal fees in injury cases to clients

 Step 3: Enroll in Law School (J.D.)

 Consider an ABA-accredited program, like S.J.
-Quinney in Salt Lake City, and BYU’s J. Reuben Clark both fit.
+Quinney in Salt Lake City, or BYU’s J. Reuben Clark, both of which fit.

-- In year two, sign up for insurance law, evidence workshop, and trial advocacy.
+• In year two, sign up for insurance law, an evidence workshop, and trial advocacy.
 Spend summers clerking at firms like Cockayne Law or the public interest arm of the Utah Association for Justice.

 As a result of these reps, confidence is built prior to graduation.